hakavlad/nohang-extra/trash/README.md

 `nohang-desktop.service` starts the daemon with the config `nohang-desktop.conf`.

-Choose (enable and start) one (of course, of course, you can enable/start nothing: the package can be installed only for using additional tools: `oom-sort`, `psi2log`, `psi-top`).
+Choose (enable and start) one (of course, you can enable/start nothing: the package can be installed only for using additional tools: `oom-sort`, `psi2log`, `psi-top`).

 ## How to install